avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

     * pallets were temporarily stored in a storage area made up of hundreds of stands
     * parts that were stored for too long had to oiled in order to prevent rust

-4. My job and that of my partner was to automatically orchestrate the plant via S/W. We had a powerful VAX/VMS computer at our disposal with a relational database.
-Our liaison from DEC insisted that the main programming language be _Pascal_.
+4. My job and that of my partner was to automatically orchestrate the plant via S/W. We had a powerful [VAX/VMS](https://en.wikipedia.org/wiki/OpenVMS) computer at our disposal with a relational database.
+Our liaison from _DEC_ insisted that the main programming language be _Pascal_.

 5. We came to the project with no knowledge of factory automation.
 So we started with month long mentoring from an industrial engineer who did.

-6. Our solution was to design a domain specific language (DSL) that described every single object in the factory's "object kingdom", and how they interacted with one another.
-The DSL had to configurable by the factory engineer who was not a software engineer, while the clerical staff required a GUI window into the DSL for making on-the-fly configurations and viewing the status of the factory.
+6. Our solution was to design a [domain specific language (DSL)](https://en.wikipedia.org/wiki/Domain-specific_language) that described every single object in the factory's "object kingdom", and how they interacted with one another.
+The _DSL_ had to configurable by the factory engineer who was not a software engineer, while the clerical staff required a _GUI_ window into the _DSL_ for making on-the-fly configurations and viewing the status of the factory.

-7. It became immediately obvious that the S/W required object oriented techniques to implement.
-At that time object oriented programming was just being developed in research/university settings.
-The first version of _C++_ was just released, and _SNOBOL_ was a research tool.
+7. It became immediately obvious that the S/W required _object oriented_ techniques to implement.
+At that time [object oriented programming (OOP)](https://en.wikipedia.org/wiki/Object-oriented_programming) was just being developed in research/university settings.
+The first version of _C++_ was just released, and [SNOBOL](https://en.wikipedia.org/wiki/SNOBOL) was a _OOP_ research prototype.
 There was no Internet yet at that time, but ample literature was available in the Hebrew Univ computer science library.
 Recall that we had a hard requirement to use the procedural _Pascal_ language,

-8. VAX/VMS had a command line utility for designing command "ensembles" which could be executed via callbacks to a compilable language, i.e. _Pascal_.
-We used these ensembles to define every type of object, along with their attributes, supported by the system.
+8. _VAX/VMS_ had a command line utility for designing command "ensembles" which could be executed via callbacks to a compilable language, e.g. _Pascal_.
+We used these ensembles to define every type of object, along with their attributes, supported by the our DSL.
 (Today, 30 years later, I would use XML instead which had not yet been invented).

-9. To make a very long and very old story short, in 18 months we built a working factory that included a scheduler!
+9. To make a very long story short, in 18 months we built a working factory that included a scheduler!

 </details>
 $endif